briankoser/sosoreads/README.md

 # Sosoreads
 *Another Node Goodreads wrapper*

+**Goodreads [announced](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs) that as of 2020-12-08, they are longer issuing new developer keys and will "retire the current version of these tools".
+So this project is probably not continuing.**

 Apparently when Amazon acquired Goodreads they decided to ship their [half-built API](https://www.goodreads.com/api) and never finish it.
 Thanks, Amazon.

 So there are lots of wrappers: